 The impact of 900 toilet pits at each campsite at the end of the season is enormous.

 This is where deep toilet pits make better sense for the environment.

 With deep pit bio toilets, you need just 1-2 pits per campsite easily for 25 groups.
 The dimensions we use for these toilets are 3 ft long, 3 ft wide and 4 ft in depth.
 From our studies, these pits are efficient enough to handle the human waste of over 25 groups of trekkers.
 That’s around 625 trekkers.

 This limits the presence of human waste to one known area of the campsite.
 Consequently, it protects around 80% of the campsite area from being dug out for use as toilet pits.

-If every organisation can dedicate 2 deep toilet pits to themselves, it would be an efficient human waste management system to protect the environment.
+If every organization can dedicate 2 deep toilet pits to themselves, it would be an efficient human waste management system to protect the environment.

-Better yet, if there could be 3-4 well-maintained deep toilet pits for the entire campsite, for use by all organisations, that would be the best way forward for the environment.
+Better yet, if there could be 3-4 well-maintained deep toilet pits for the entire campsite, for use by all organizations, that would be the best way forward for the environment.
 But maintenance is key here, which requires dedicated infrastructure, people and systems in remote areas of the Himalayas.
-Until this is possible, each organisation must maintain their own deep pits.
+Until this is possible, each organization must maintain their own deep pits.